Integrated Health Partnerships (IHP)

 Participation in IHP

-Over the past six years, DHS has contracted with innovative health care delivery systems to provide high-quality, efficient care to Minnesota’s Medicaid population.
-Participating providers enter into an arrangement with DHS, by which they are held accountable for the costs and quality of care their Medicaid patients receive.
+The IHP model continues to evolve since its start in 2013.
+The current IHP 2.0 model began in 2018, making enhancements to the model and allowing DHS to continue contracting with innovative health care delivery systems to provide high-quality, efficient care to Minnesota’s Medicaid (MA) population.
+The 2.0 model includes a Track 1 and Track 2 option.
+Track 1 is a non-risk bearing contract intended for smaller organizations.
+Track 2 involves shared risk where participating providers enter into a risk arrangement with DHS, by which they are held financially accountable for the costs and quality of care their Medicaid patients receive.
 Providers showing an overall savings across their population, while maintaining or improving the quality of care, receive a portion of the savings.
 Providers who cost more over time may be required to pay back a portion of the losses.